How to freelance in Germany in 2026: registration, tax, VAT, social security, invoicing, payments, visas, and misclassification risk.

 A Germany-based freelancer's invoice should usually include the freelancer's legal or business name, address, tax number or VAT ID where relevant, client name and address, invoice number, issue date, service date or period, description of services, currency, net amount, VAT rate and VAT amount where applicable, reverse-charge wording where relevant, total amount, payment terms, and payment details.

-If you use the small-business VAT exemption, invoices should not show VAT and should include a note that no VAT is charged under section 19 UStG.
+If you use the small-business VAT exemption, invoices should not show VAT and should include a note that no VAT is charged under section 19 UStG, the German VAT Act small-business rule.
+For German clients, check domestic VAT and e-invoicing rules.
 For EU B2B services, check whether reverse charge applies and whether you need the client's VAT ID, your own VAT ID, EC sales list reporting, and specific wording.
-For domestic B2B work, monitor e-invoicing requirements and transition dates.
+For non-EU B2B clients, many general services are outside German VAT under EU place-of-supply rules, but you still need evidence of the customer's business status and location.
+B2C, digital, real-estate, event, and special services can differ.

 Keep records in a way that supports German tax and VAT filings: contract, purchase order or statement of work, invoice, delivery/acceptance proof, platform statement, Wise/Payoneer/Stripe statement, bank receipt, FX rate, fee, VAT evidence, health-insurance/social-security documents, and tax filings.
 If you receive crypto, keep wallet addresses, transaction hashes, timestamps, euro value at receipt, conversion records, provider details, and tax treatment.

-Germany-based freelancers can use German bank transfers, SEPA, SWIFT wires, Wise, Payoneer, Stripe, platform payouts, and crypto where legal and practical.
+Germany-based freelancers can use German bank transfers, SEPA, SWIFT, the international bank messaging network used for many cross-border wires, Wise, Payoneer, Stripe, platform payouts, and crypto where legal and practical.
 The best route depends on client country, currency, fees, settlement speed, VAT evidence, tax records, and source-of-funds checks.

 Platforms like Flexhire, Fiverr, and Upwork are generally usable by Germany-based freelancers when the work is lawful, properly documented, and reported for tax, VAT, immigration, social-security, and business-record purposes.
 Fiverr and Upwork can help with marketplace discovery and smaller projects, but Flexhire is usually the stronger structured option for serious international freelance careers because it combines vetted opportunities, contract records, payment support, and a clearer long-term work history.